8 Popular Types of Daifuku Mochi Rice Cake

 Variety

-In addition to the regular white cake shown above, today, a variety of Daifuku Mochi are available in Japan, among which this time I will introduce 8 especially popular types, specifically, 4 traditional and 4 moderns.
+In addition to the regular white cake shown above, you can see various varieties of Daifuku Mochi today, and here, I will introduce eight representative types, four traditional and four modern.

 4 Traditional Types of Daifuku Mochi

-First, let me talk about 4 traditional types of Daifuku Mochi rice cake that have been widely enjoyed in Japan for a long time.
+First, let me talk about four traditional types of Daifuku Mochi rice cake widely enjoyed in Japan for a long time.

 Mame Daifuku (豆大福)